Blog

 When a treatment like MDPen’s Corrective Microneedling™ is performed by a trained practitioner, it’s a minimally invasive procedure with predictable outcomes and minimal risk.
 Attempting to replicate these results at home can lead to infection, scarring, or hyperpigmentation.
 If you want real, lasting change for your skin, investing in a professional treatment is always the smarter and safer path.

-What to Know About Needle Depth and Settings
+Understanding Needle Depth and Speed Settings

 Needle depth is one of the most critical aspects of a microneedling treatment, and it’s not a one-size-fits-all number.
 The ideal depth depends on the treatment area and the specific skin concern.
 For instance, the delicate skin around the eyes requires a much shallower depth than the thicker skin on the cheeks or forehead.
 Treating stretch marks on the body would require a different setting altogether.
 This is why adjustable settings are so important.